-Of all the major Blackett houses, Matfen is one of only three in England still in the ownership of a member of the family.
+Of all the major Blackett houses, Matfen Hall was one of only three in England still in the ownership of a member of the family, until its sale to Walwick Estate Group in 2020.
 This impressive country mansion, now a multi award-winning hotel incorporating a spa and championship golf course, stands in acres of beautiful parkland, and is situated twelve miles north-west of Newcastle upon Tyne, Northumberland.
 It is close to the River Pont and Hadrian’s Wall, and the area is steeped in Roman history and archaeology.

 The history of Matfen, Wallington and other imposing properties and their occupants from past to present is beautifully presented in the recommended book, “The Ship that Came Home”, by A. W. Purdue.
-Copies are still available from various sources, including the gift page on the Matfen Hall website
+Copies are still available from various sources, possibly including the gift page on the Matfen Hall website.

 For some images taken during a visit in 2018 to the restored ice house in the grounds of Matfen please click here.